 If you have any questions or wish to schedule an appointment for your cat’s comprehensive wellness examination, please call us at 212.242.9169.
 Drs.
-DeLorenzo, Goldberg, and Burdon and the staff of Abingdon Square Veterinary Clinic look forward to seeing you.
+DeLorenzo, Goldberg, Burdon, and Seaward and the staff of Abingdon Square Veterinary Clinic look forward to seeing you.

 Partly adapted from the AAFP website and AAFP brochure – Getting Your Cat to the Veterinarian